bruggor10/obs_osc_bridge/README.md

 ```

 ### run the program:
+#### from dev environment
 Source into the virtual environment and run it: (make sure the path is correct)
 ```
 source .env/bin/activate
 python3 obs_osc_bridge.py
 ```
+#### build instructions
+If you want to create an executable, follow the steps above and source into the development environment.
+Build the program with `pyinstaller --onefile obs_osc_bridge.py`